shannonpeng/shannonpeng.com/app/content/projects/mit-muses-mean-girls.md

 </div>

-For this scene, we took the original picture in a dimly lit room with everyone sitting on a set of short stone stairsteps, in front of a large mirror.
+For this scene, we took the original picture in a dimly lit room with everyone sitting in front of a large mirror, on a set of short stone stairsteps.
 Transforming that mirror into a gray gradient and the dark steps into a white bench was a fun and challenging task.
 To sell the illusion, I added artificial shadows on the bench and subtle shoe reflections on the floor.

-For publicity, we printed this onto a 48" x 36" poster and put it on display in MIT's Infinite Corridor during the week leading up to our concert.

 <div class="image-set" markdown="1">